NoamLeabo/FaceBar_Android_Version/README.md

   7)  If you would like to delete your FaceBar account (but Y would U like to do that?!), you can do so by clicking the "Delete btn".

+  8)  Edit a users information is now available by clicking the "Edit User" btn.

-  8)  Designe was updated as well, we hope you'll find it artistic.
+  9)  Designe was updated as well, we hope you'll find it artistic.

 How to run the app?